umbraco/UmbracoDocs/new-backoffice/tutorials/creating-a-custom-dashboard.md

 ## Going Further

-With all the steps completed, you should have a simple dashboard welcoming your users to the Backoffice.
+With all the steps completed, you should have a dashboard welcoming your users to the Backoffice.

 In the next session, we will look into how to add localization to the dashboard using our own custom translations.